scipion-em/scipion-em-motioncorr/README.rst

       scipion installp -p /path/to/scipion-em-motioncorr --devel

-**Important:** Plugin v3.15+ does not support Motioncor2 anymore.
-If you have just updated, remember to change your config variables.
+**Important:** Starting from plugin v3.15, the config variables have been renamed.
 See: `scipion3 config -p motioncorr`

-- Motioncor3 binaries will be installed automatically with the plugin, but you can also link an existing installation.
+- Motioncor binaries will be installed automatically with the plugin, but you can also link an existing installation.
 - Default installation path assumed is ``software/em/motioncor3-1.0.1``, if you want to change it, set *MOTIONCOR_HOME* in ``scipion.conf`` file to the folder where the Motioncor3 is installed.
 - Depending on your CUDA version this plugin will guess the right default binary from ``MotionCor3_1.0.1_CudaXY_10-26-2023`` (X is for cuda major version, Y for the minor).
 You can always set a different one by explicitly setting *MOTIONCOR_BIN* variable.
 - If you need to use CUDA different from the one used during Scipion installation (defined by CUDA_LIB), you can add *MOTIONCOR_CUDA_LIB* variable to the config file.
 Various binaries can be downloaded from the official UCSF website.